-These kind of management fundamentals are always a good idea.
-It's another example of how hosting interns helps your organization by reenforcing good fundamental culture.
+These kinds of management fundamentals are always a good idea.
+It’s another example of how hosting interns helps your organization by reinforcing good fundamental culture.

 It also teaches the interns the critical soft skills that will apply in any job environment.

 4) List your job